Socontra/socontra/README.md

 ** New Updates **

 - New Shopify templates added.
-Easily integrate and replicate Shopify's 5+ Million online stores into Socontra Web Agents, enabling automated online shopping with AI agents/bots.
+Replicate Shopify's 5+ Million online stores as Socontra Web Agents, enabling automated online shopping with AI agents/bots*.
 See config_shopify.py, socontra_shopify_web_agent.py and socontra_online_store_consumer.py files.

-- Added public groups representing business categories: for Web Agent online stores to join and be publically accessible to consumer AI agents; and allow consumer AI agents to easily find Web Agents that can service their needs.
+- Added public groups representing business categories: for Web Agent online stores to openly join and be publically accessible to consumer AI agents; and allow consumer AI agents to easily find Web Agents that can service their needs.
 See data/socontra_public_groups.json.
 Groups are consistent with Yelp business categories to help agents or agent owners to verify online store credibility.

 - Added geographical regions so that agents can restrict group agent-to-agent transactions and messages within regions of interest.
-See updated demo 7, part 1 to 3, and data/countries+states+cities.json (region data source: https://github.com/dr5hn/countries-states-cities-database/tree/master).
+See updated demo 7, part 1 to 3, and data/countries+states+cities.json (region data source: https://github.com/dr5hn/countries-states-cities-database).

 -------------------------------